UncBlaq/base-network-agent/README.md

 # uv is recommended but "pip install ." also works
 pip install uv
 uv sync --frozen
+# Or install all the libaries once with
+pip install -r requirements.txt

 # edit(comment either of the two) code in to choose if you want test with streamlit or swagger docs